Chart Color Schemes

 Sandy Bay has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects likely influencing the area.
-Notable projects are Queenborough Oval Redevelopment, Sandy Bay Ferry Terminal, Fragrance Group Conservatorium Development, and Grace Residences.
-The following details projects likely most relevant.
+AreaSearch has identified 13 projects likely to affect the area.
+Key projects include Queenborough Oval Redevelopment, Sandy Bay Ferry Terminal, Fragrance Group Conservatorium Development, and Grace Residences.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.